leopoldtran8899/legendary-adventure/README.md

+# Leopold Tran's page

-Code for my page at leopoldtran.dev
+Code for my personal page at https://leopoldtran.dev.
+This project is my attempt to learn ReactJS and CSS